Mottie/todaysImage/README.markdown

 ###**Data Sources**

 Obtain data from HTML tags/attributes, array or JSON (inline or remote).
-Please refer to my blog for more detailed information on data source setup and targeting with the script
+Please refer to the demo source or [my blog post](http://wowmotty.blogspot.com/2010/07/todaysimage-v10.html) for more detailed information on data source setup and targeting with the script

 ###**Methods**